 You can delete your account by logging in and going to your settings.
 There's a button in settings to delete your account.
 You'll have to confirm the deletion request by choosing the confirmation option in the dropdown menu.
 When you delete your account, all wishes, realizations, thanks, and flags you've created will be deleted from the site and our database.

 Logging in with a third-party account is often more secure.
 The main reason it's better for us if you connect with a third-party account is that then we don't have to store your info and manage passwords.
 The wish☁cloud is a low-budget operation, and we don't want to have the added server cost to support sending emails out if you lose your password.

 The wish☁cloud is built using up-to-date, well-maintained open-source code from the Django development community.
 So things should be pretty safe.
 But I am not a security expert.
 My expertise in computing is in artificial intelligence, which plays no role in the wish☁cloud.
 So this is purely a side-project.
 All this means that while the site security should be safe, it's not foolproof, and I don't have a team to fix problems that come up, so the less of your information I store, the better.
 By using a third-party login, you can always revoke access from the third-party website if something goes wrong on this end.

-For now, we are running the wish☁cloud on a free web-application hosting service.
+For now, we are running the wish☁cloud on a low-cost web-application hosting service.
 Once we set up proper finances for this project, we'll be able to upgrade to a more scalable solution.
-The current hosting shuts down the site if it's inactive for a period of time, so if you're the first visitor in an hour or so, it will take a few seconds to start back up before the page loads.
-If you're experiencing any slowdowns beyond the initial loading of the site, please let us know.
+If you're experiencing any slowdowns, please let us know.
 Contact Bert.
 It could be a problem in our web-application code.